The 50 best Christmas gift ideas 2023

 Sold by Amazon

-If you know someone with a subscription to Amazon’s cloud gaming service Luna, we highly recommend gifting them this pro controller.
-It’s compatible with Windows, Mac, Fire TV, Fire tablet, iPhone, iPad, Chromebook, and Android devices and can connect via Bluetooth, Wi-Fi or USB.
+If you know someone with a subscription to Amazon’s cloud gaming service, Luna, we highly recommend giving them this pro controller.
+It’s compatible with Windows, Mac, Fire TV, Fire tablet, iPhone, iPad, Chromebook and Android devices, and can connect via Bluetooth, Wi-Fi or USB.

 This is an affordable virtual reality headset that stood out in our testing.